Staff Profile

 Research

-3. The relationship between law and moralities of justice.
+3. Law, violence, and moralities of justice

 Postgraduate Supervision

-Ankita Mukherjee (Newcastle University Research Excellence Academy Funding).Exploring the discriminatory practices and social support networks of the Hijra community: A qualitative study of the 'third gender' in Delhi.
-Co-supervised with Prof Diane Richardson.
+Ankita Mukherjee (Newcastle University Research Excellence Academy Funding).Exploring the discriminatory practices and social support networks of the Hijra community: A qualitative study of the 'third gender' in Delhi. (co-supervised with Prof Diane Richardson)

-Teaching
+UG Teaching

 - Pasquetti S, Casati N, Sanyal R. Law and Refugee Crises.
 Annual Review of Law and Social Science 2019, 15, 289-310.